Yacht Wrapping Bible (eBook) - The Ultimate Guide to Yacht Wrapping by LuxWrap®

 An exterior-only superstructure wrap is common when interior paint remains sound, but the external white gloss has dulled.
 In this case, the wrap simply restores the outer appearance without needing to wrap interior finishes.

 This type of project is relatively straightforward.
-Access is usually via the yacht’s decks, supplemented by cherry pickers or rope access in rare cases.
-Compared to a full superstructure wrap, exterior-only wraps require far less time, material.
+Access is usually via the yacht's decks, supplemented by cherry pickers or rope access in rare cases.
+Compared to a full superstructure wrap, exterior-only wraps require far less time and material.

 Full Superstructure Wrap